-You’ve probably heard of the terms brand engagement, brand development, and brand loyalty.
-But have you heard of brand attachment?
+You’ve probably heard of the terms brand engagement, brand development, and brand loyalty; but have you heard of brand attachment?
 And, how does brand attachment differ from brand loyalty?

-So, whereas brand loyalty may be somewhat superficial, brand attachment goes much deeper.
+Whereas brand loyalty may be somewhat superficial, brand attachment goes much deeper.

 My reasons for being attached to Ben & Jerry’s, above, exemplify the 3 elements JoAnn Sciarrino described as going into the forming of a brand attachment.
 They are:

-When these three emotions are in play, it is highly likely that there is attachment.
+When these three emotions are in play, it is highly likely that there is brand attachment.
 It may be an indirect influence on the brand, but it is a strong influence.
 More than brand loyalty, brand attachment almost becomes a part of you.

 Advertising & Marketing to – -> Brand Attachment to – -> Financial Performance

-The good thing for brands and companies is that people with strong brand attachments influence other people around them.
+The good thing for brands and companies is that consumers with strong brand attachments influence other people around them.
 So, in this sense, there are brand advocates that develop from their strong brand attachments.
 These fans or followers of the brand are not only becoming fans or followers to stay, they are also bringing their friends along, increasing the customer base for the company.
 They are true brand evangelists, going beyond brand loyalty.
 It has been proven that:

 Highly attached consumers are more motivated to devote their own resources…defending the brand, degrading alternative brands and devoting more time to the brand through brand communities and brand promotion using social media.

 When we in PR use paid, earned and owned media it is with the goal of getting prospects and current customers to feel this brand attachment and, essentially, gravitate long-term towards a brand, at an emotional level.
 When we can publicize for them – say, via re-tweeting a tweet – we extend the reach of their original impression, the impression created by the “brand-attached” party.
 Thus, once brand attachment is attained, it almost makes our jobs that much easier, right?
-Sharing these brand messages can be so effective, because they far and away exceed promotional messages in resonance with the customers (because of their authentic customer voice).
+Sharing these brand messages can be so effective because they far and away exceed promotional messages in resonance with the customers (because of their authentic customer voice).

 Bottom line: Find out what your customers’ passions, connections and affections are.
 Target your PR with that in mind, and see how they follow by becoming attached to your brand – not just showing loyalty, but true attachment.
 Hopefully, there will be a way we can measure this in the future, by mining and scoring or rating this attachment data via the impressions garnered and corresponding reactions from our customers.
 This will help prove brand attachment is one way that all companies should strive for the optimum in brand reach: keeping their customers routinely coming back!